HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make view-frozen TIMESTEP=14999
 ~> evince snap-00014999.pdf

 Ok, now, let us make a nice movie, with 1 frame every 50 timesteps.
+This uses python3 threading.
+Be sure you have it enabled on your system.
+If not "pip3 install thread6" should install it.

 ~> make movie EVERY=10